Icon of a document with a circular chart and three lines of text.

 From Poster to Booklet

-The ribbon on the Year-in-Review cover symbolizes the ongoing journey of student flourishing at NYU and beyond, its twisting form echoing a DNA spiral.
-Its iridescent colors reflect the diversity of students’ talents and perspectives while visually linking to the poster’s DNA strand, reinforcing identity and connection across campaign materials.
+The ribbon on the Year-in-Review cover symbolizes the journey of student flourishing at NYU.
+Its twisting form echoes a DNA spiral, while the iridescent colors reflect the diversity of student perspectives and talents.
+Both elements visually link to the poster’s DNA strand, reinforcing identity and connection across materials.

 Accessibility Design